 Outside doesn't have to mean dirty with a camping shower.
 We researched 60+ options before purchasing the 10 best to test.
 We spent months living and camping in trailers, tents, and under the stars, keeping ourselves, our dogs, our dishes, and our gear sparkly clean the entire time.
 We tested shower functionality in the great outdoors and in the lab, measuring flow rates, spray coverage, and wait time to get hot water.
 From showers that mount on your roof rack to ones you can carry in your backpack, we've identified the right camping shower for your needs and your wallet.

-While camping is almost always fun, there are certain comforts that can make your trip more enjoyable, like a good night's sleep in one of the best tents.
-We've got the scoop on the best camping mattresses, the best camping blankets, and which are the best coolers to pack full of libations for your next camping trip.
-We've compiled a list of the top camping gear to help you find the right goods for your excursions so you can make the great outdoors your home away from home.
-If you're carrying more than your car will hold, check out best cargo boxes we tested to stash all your gear in.
+While camping is almost always fun, there are certain comforts that can make your trip more enjoyable, like a good night's sleep in a great tent.
+We've also got the scoop on the comfiest camping mattresses and coolers to pack full of libations for your next camping trip.

-Editor's Note: Our camping shower review was revised on March 28, 2024, to share more recommended products in our award section.
+Editor's Note: We updated our camping shower review on November 18, 2024, updating our award section.

 Heating Method: Solar | Capacity: 4, 7, or 10 gallons